 Go looking.
 Kick over some rocks.
 Slide doors for service.

 Have you had a small but profound moment when you're traveling?
 Tell us about it below.

-Next time your travel brings you to south Florida near the Everglades, slide the door for service and say Hello to Shannon.
+Next time you visit Naples, Marco Island, or the Florida Everglades, slide the door for service and say Hello to Shannon.
 And send me a postcard!